 Seeing “wheat” on the packaging might suggest your loaf is packed with fibre and nutrients, but you’ll want to check the ingredient list to be sure.
-The only flour you should see listed is “whole wheat flour” or “100 per cent whole wheat flour”—other flours are often stripped of nutrition.
+The only flour you should see listed is “whole wheat flour” or “100% whole wheat flour”—other flours are often stripped of nutrition.

-Try these 35 easy bread recipes anyone can bake!
+Here are 35 easy bread recipes anyone can bake.

 Assuming “all-natural” is a good thing